liunyong/wboj/README.md

 # Judge0-enabled Playground

-Full-stack example that uses a Node.js + MongoDB backend with Judge0 for code execution and a React frontend for interacting with problems and submissions.
+Full-stack online judge featuring a Node.js + MongoDB backend with Judge0 execution, JWT authentication with role-based access control, and a React dashboard for contestants and administrators.

 ## Project Structure